SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

    Swift's array and dictionary types are implemented as :newTerm:`generic collections`.
    For more on generic types and collections, see :doc:`Generics`.

 ..
-TODO: should I mention about bridging to NSArray / NSDictionary?
-   Dictionary is not yet bridged to NSDictionary --- the work for this is in rdar://16014066, which is currently scheduled (but I'd say unlikely) for the March milestone

-..
 TODO: should I mention the Collection protocol, to which both of these conform?

 ..
 TODO: mention for i in indices(collection) { collection[i] }